atecarlos/protractor-http-mock/README.md

 	  }

 #### Request
 Defining `params` or `data` will help the plugin match more specific responses but neither is required.
-If the `params` and/or `data` are not set, then it will not be taken into account when matching a request.
+Both correspond to their matching objects as they would be passed into the $http object call.

 Protractor mock will respond with the **last** matched request in case there are several matches.